NinaZumel/NinaZumel.github.io/content/blog/2024-09-07-marginnotes-on-my-blog.md

 > Here is some text{% marginnote "demo", "This is a note." %} to annotate.

-Although, as you can see, I don't have it working quite right with notes in blockquotes.
-Later....
+~~Although, as you can see, I don't have it working quite right with notes in blockquotes.
+Later....~~ [Fixed it.]

 ### Deciding on the Approach